wounded-pixels/dsp-playground/README.md

 * eda should allow no y label and use the space
 * gh pages deployment
 * explore material ui
+* Move equation into chart? or independent?
+* tie equation to inputs

 ## Someday
 * graphic to tie unit circle to strip chart